dmit-1530/assignment1-version2-JosephBolstad/dmit-1530-assignment-1-start/README.md

 For the complete rubric and Figma wireframe, please refer to your course section's Brightspace instance.

-The following instructions will help you work through the HTML and CSS required to create this website.
+The following instructions will help you work through the HTML and CSS required to create this website.s

 ## Introduction